iccaving/icccsite/README.md

     rsync -avz -e "ssh -p 10022" --chmod=ug+rwx,o-wx,o+r output/ username@dougal.union.ic.ac.uk:/home/www/htdocs/rcc/caving

 Note that the easiest way to do this on Windows involves Cygwin, and so is not easy by any stretch of the imagination.

+###Virtual environments are your friend
+Don't mess up your beautiful clean python install by installing all of that ^ crap.
+Just use the virtualenv helpfully placed in the repo for you.

+To switch to it and get python3, pelican, markdown, bs4 etc on your path:

+     source env/bin/activate

+Now building the site should just work.
+And to get out of the virtualenv:

+     deactivate

+Don't pip install or anything like that while in the virtualenv unless you know what you're doing.

 ##Photos
 The photos are a bit more complicated.
 To do this you will need at least SFTP access.